Home > Volunteer > Volunteer Job Descriptions

 Canine Volunteers

-After completing our Dog Volunteer Training, volunteers assist with caring for our canine population in a variety of ways, including cleaning kennels, walking, low-arousal R&R, welcoming transports, bathing and enrichment training.
+Canine volunteers assist with caring for our canine population in a variety of ways, including cleaning kennels, walking, low-arousal R&R, welcoming transports, bathing, and assisting our behavior & training team.

 Canine volunteers help us reinforce good behavior using techniques that help to make our dogs more adoptable.
 Volunteers will work with dogs of all breeds and sizes.